dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 Employers in Manchester that recruit Computer Scientists
 ========================================================
-This guide (Shortcut url http://git.io/manc part of http://git.io/mycv) lists organisations in and around Manchester that employ Computer Science students, either before or after graduation.
-This is a partial list of [Northern Powerhouse](https://en.wikipedia.org/wiki/Northern_Powerhouse).
-This is by no means a comprehensive list, but will give you a quick flavour of local employers.
+This page (Shortcut url [git.io/manc](http://git.io/manc) part of [git.io/mycv](http://git.io/mycv) lists organisations in (and around) Manchester that employ Computer Science students, either before or after graduation.
+This is a partial list of what some people call the [Northern Powerhouse](https://en.wikipedia.org/wiki/Northern_Powerhouse).
+This is by no means a comprehensive list, but will give you a quick flavour of employers in the North West.
 See for example [The top 100 tech companies in Greater Manchester 2017](http://www.manchestereveningnews.co.uk/business/business-news/top-tech-companies-manchester-north-13716704), as judged by the Manchester Evening News.

 ![#NotJustLondon](https://c2.staticflickr.com/2/1885/44796486382_12b53b6549_m_d.jpg "#NotJustLondon")

+**Figure 1: [#NotJustLondon](https://twitter.com/hashtag/notjustlondon) logo by [Sharon Dale @pixlz](https://twitter.com/pixlz) via [Paul Downey @psd](https://www.flickr.com/photos/psd/44796486382) Some rights reserved **

+## Not Just London

 You don't **have** to move to London to find top employers, there are plenty located here in the North West if you'd like to stick around after you graduate.
 It is often argued that [Manchester offers a better quality of life than London](https://www.theguardian.com/money/2015/jul/07/manchester-offers-best-quality-of-life-for-young-graduates-says-report) we couldn't possible comment other than to say its [horses for courses](https://en.wiktionary.org/wiki/horses_for_courses).
 The North West Tech Community calendar [@technwuk](https://twitter.com/technwuk), provides a window on (and networking opportunities with) many of employers based in the North West [techw.uk](http://technw.uk) if you want to find out more.